AckerlyXu/heima/articles/documentdb/documentdb-partition-data.md

-<properties
+---
-    pageTitle="Partitioning and scaling in Azure DocumentDB | Azure" description="Learn about how partitioning works in Azure DocumentDB, how to configure partitioning and partition keys, and how to pick the right partition key for your application." services="documentdb"
+title: Partitioning and scaling in Azure DocumentDB | Azure
+description: Learn about how partitioning works in Azure DocumentDB, how to configure partitioning and partition keys, and how to pick the right partition key for your application.
-    author="arramac"
-    manager="jhubbard"
-    editor="monicar"
-    documentationcenter="" />
-<tags
-    ms.assetid="702c39b4-1798-48dd-9993-4493a2f6df9e"
-    ms.service="documentdb"
-    ms.workload="data-services"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="02/09/2017"
-    wacn.date=""
-    ms.author="arramac" />
+services: documentdb
+author: arramac
+manager: jhubbard
+editor: monicar
+documentationcenter: ''

+ms.assetid: 702c39b4-1798-48dd-9993-4493a2f6df9e
+ms.service: documentdb
+ms.workload: data-services
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 02/09/2017
+wacn.date: ''
+ms.author: arramac
+---

 # Partitioning and scaling in Azure DocumentDB
-[Azure DocumentDB](/home/features/documentdb/) is designed to help you achieve fast, predictable performance and scale seamlessly along with your application as it grows.
+[Azure DocumentDB](https://www.azure.cn/home/features/documentdb/) is designed to help you achieve fast, predictable performance and scale seamlessly along with your application as it grows.
 This article provides an overview of how partitioning works in DocumentDB, and describes how you can configure DocumentDB collections to effectively scale your applications.

 After reading this article, you will be able to answer the following questions: